Katamari Damacy: Past-Times, Cubism, Religion, Elephants …

 But there’s more to it than gameplay, as you well know if you’re already a part of its life clump.

-You get the first inkling of its greatness beyond the kaleidoscopic intro, once you’re fully immersed into the scale of its world.
+You get the first inkling of its greatness beyond the kaleidoscopic intro, once you’re fully immersed in the scale of its world.
 Your habitation of a tiny space as you collect crumbs and knick-knacks becomes an existential act when you grow with success, expanding into the outer space and rescaling with the world around you.
 Impossible gaps become divots in your world-sized road.
 Giants in the distance become filaments on your outer surface.
 The long-term feeling of seeing a mountain and eventually scaling it, as in a game with breadth the likes of Skyrim or Dark Souls, becomes a series of constant miniature highs in Katamari, tracking the progress of every five-minute level with the ecstatic sense of discovery, even where nothing exists to discover except your own power.

 Katamari takes traditional goal-setting and expounds a laissez-faire design where the goals are hidden in the freedom.
 Objects are laid out in patterns for you to navigate as you eye your relative size to plan your next path.
-But I’m more interested in the narrative design of those objects, than their obvious incremental significance to gameplay.
+I’m more interested in the narrative design of those objects than their obvious incremental significance to gameplay.

 Katamari is all about sensation.
 The gameplay is technically the same in the first and last levels – only the through-line between your idea of reality and the game’s recognition of it clues you into your progress.
 It’s mechanically the same to pick up a thumbtack and a skyscraper, but what you mentally take with you into the game concerning size and power makes one act seem trivial and the other empowering.
 Victory is a matter of perspective, of conquering goals set by an internal rhythm.